-At about that same time, the 33-acre riverfront park along the Scioto Trail was completed.
+Construction of the Alum Creek Trail was finished in 2015.
+At around that same time, the 33-acre riverfront park along the Scioto Trail was also completed.
 Area trail and park expansions continue, as the city's commitment to greenspace moves forward.

-The Olentangy and Scioto Bikeways have been a recreational fixture in Columbus, Ohio for many years.
-But the completion of the Alum Creek Trail, along with the (near) completion of the Camp Chase Trail, not only brings more trail miles to the table, but it lays down the route for the cross-state Ohio-to-Erie Trail through the city.
+The Olentangy and Scioto Bikeways have been a fixture in Columbus, Ohio for many years.
+But the completion of the Alum Creek Trail in 2015, along with the (near) completion of the Camp Chase Trail, not only brings more trail miles to the table, but it lays down the route for the cross-state Ohio-to-Erie Trail through the city.

 Columbus: The Hub for State-Wide Trail Connections

 When completed, the 320-mile Ohio-to-Erie Trail will not only connect Columbus with Cleveland and Cincinnati, it will also link Columbus with the other 2 most developed bikeway regions in the state.
-The result of that connection will mean that the 3 largest trail regions in Ohio will all be linked by trail, thanks to the OTE.
+The result of that connection will mean that the 3 largest trail regions in Ohio will all be linked by trail, thanks to the cross-state Ohio-to-Erie Trail.

 More Trail Options